vdjserver/repertoire-summarization/README.txt

 ###########################################################

-The purpose of this suite of software tools is to generate summary statistics of REP-SEQ data.
+The purpose of this suite of software tools is to generate analysis and summary statistics of Ig-Seq data.

 IGBLAST output files (using a certain output format) are taken as input and 4 distinct files are generated as outputs:
 1) CDR3 length histogram (in kabat and imgt modes),
-2) JSON-formatted hierachies of the IMGT alleles and corresponding counts of segments in top combinations with agregrated counts, 3) read-level summary statistics (TSV) , and 4 ) vdjml files of the parsed data.
+2) JSON-formatted hierachies of the IMGT alleles and corresponding counts of segments in top combinations with agregrated counts,
+3) read-level summary statistics (TSV) , and
+4) vdjml files of the parsed data.

 The rep_char.py script is designed to support the above 4 functions.